AlessandroGnutti/DiscreteMirrorTransform/README.md

 - *testSeismic.m*
 - *testECG.m*

-Each of them launches the experimental comparison between the Discrete Mirror Transform (DMT), Discrete Cosine Transform (DCT), Discrete Wavelet Transform (DWT), Karhunen-Loeve Transform (KLT) and Sparse Orthonormal Transform (SOT) performed on image, audio, seismic and ECG datasets.
+Each of them launches the experimental comparison between the Discrete Mirror Transform (DMT), the Discrete Cosine Transform (DCT), the Discrete Wavelet Transform (DWT), the Karhunen-Loeve Transform (KLT) and the Sparse Orthonormal Transform (SOT), performed on image, audio, seismic and ECG datasets, respectively.

 To compute the KLT basis for each dataset, you can run the following 4 scripts: